21 When Jesus had crossed again in the boat to the other side, a large crowd gathered around him, and he stayed close to the sea.

-Point of Reflection: “Do not be afraid; just have faith.”
+Reflection 1: “Do not be afraid; just have faith.”

 In our gospel, we have two miracles performed by Jesus, the healing of a sick woman and raising of a dead person to life.
 In both instances, the message of faith was given like in many other miracles in the scripture.

 We take note of the confidence of Jairus in the power of Jesus to heal.
 He comes forward with humility to plead the case for his daughter.
 We also note the patience and faith of a woman who suffered bleeding for 12 long years.

 The reading mentions the name of Jairus as a synagogue official and thus he must be prominent in the community.
 Though considered by His disciples as a teacher, Jesus was looked down by the leaders of Israel at that time.
 So this Jairus was an exception for he paid homage to Jesus by falling to His feet and plead.
 This is a lesson for us about humility and faith.
 No matter what position we have in society, it really matters that we humble ourselves before the Lord.

 On the way to Jairus’ house, another miracle happened – a woman who believed that by touching the cloth of Jesus, she would get healed and she did!
 After 12 years of patiently suffering from bleeding, she got immediate cure just by believing and touching a cloth.
 We could imagine her low self-esteem because of her uncleanness yet the name of Jesus gave her hope and freedom.